• Skip to primary navigation

 Ingredients

-• 5 tablespoons peeled and roughly chopped fresh ginger root (5-inch by 2 inch piece or something comparable.)
+• 5 tablespoons roughly chopped ginger root (5-inch by 2-inch piece or so)

 • ½ teaspoon kosher salt